AstroLudwig/Machine-Learning---Galaxy-Classifications/README.md

 # Machine learning galaxy classifications
-Recreating results from [Banerji, 2010](https://academic.oup.com/mnras/article/406/1/342/1073212) on classifying galaxies using machine learning.
-To be clear, most of the information below is from this paper.
-The focus of this project is to learn some machine learning techniques for the first time rather than to improve or alter the information in this paper.
+This project was done as a requirement of the graduate Cosmology 2018 course with Dr. Renée Hložek.
+In it, I recreate the results from [Banerji, 2010](https://academic.oup.com/mnras/article/406/1/342/1073212) (here after Banerji) on classifying galaxies using machine learning techniques.
+I follow their strategies for data reduction but may be using different packages and solvers.
+My goal is to learn some machine learning techniques and experiment with a very cool data set.

+## Code
+#### Data_Acquisition.py
+Aquire, reduce, and combine the data sets.
+#### Machine_Learning.py
+Create a neural net to classify galaxies.
 ## Download Data
 ### Galaxy Zoo
-> The Galaxy Zoo catalogue that we use in this paper is the combined weighted sample of Lintott et al. (2008).
+> The Galaxy Zoo catalogue that we use in this paper is the combined weighted sample of [Lintott et al. (2008)](http://adsabs.harvard.edu/abs/2008MNRAS.389.1179L).
 This contains morphological classifications for 893,212 objects into four morphological classes – ellipticals, spirals, mergers and point sources/artefacts.

 This corresponds to table 2 and table 3 of the [Galaxy Zoo 1 Data Release](https://data.galaxyzoo.org/).
-Time permitting, I could try this methodology on the galaxy zoo 2 data release.
+This data set is very straight forward to download.
+Table 2 has 667,944 galaxies; Table 3 has 225,269 galaxies.
+The table contains the SDSS object id, the equatorial coordinates, the number of votes and the percent of votes that went to a particular category of galaxy including elliptical, clockwise spiral, anticlockwise spiral, edge on spiral galaxy, don't know, merger, or combined spirals.
+The catalogs and reduced versions can be found in the Galaxy Zoo folder of this repository.

 ### SDSS
 > We match the Galaxy Zoo catalogue to the SDSS DR7 PhotoObjAll catalogue in order to obtain input parameters for the neural